ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

                this.carRepository = carRepository;
            }

            @Transactional
            public List<Car> updateColorOfCarsWithCarType(CarType carType, String color) {
                List<Car> carsWithType = carRepository.findByCarType(rentalCompanyId, carType);
                for(Car currentCar : carsWithType){
                     currentCar.setColor(color);
                }
+               return carsWithType;
            }
        }

 {% endhighlight %}

-if you do it without a transaction, you need to also add implementation to instruct hibernate to persist the changes.
+if you do it without a transaction, you need to also add implementation to instruct Hibernate to persist the changes.

 {% highlight java %}